sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 \end{array}
 $$

-So using these two equations we can map reserve currency to amount of tokens for any given purchase or sell transaction.
+Then, using these two equations we can map reserve currency to amount of tokens for any given purchase or sell transaction.

 <!--